ichoukou/OuyeXie.github.io/Languages/IELTS/13 international tourism.md

  - 142
     - grammar
-        - The past 50 years have seen a considerable increase in ...
+        - <b>The past 50 years have seen a considerable increase in ...</b>
+        - <b>Two of the primary drawbacks associated with this trend are as follows.</b>
         - this is unlikely to occur while
         - one particularly salient example of this is
     - vocabulary/lexis